Category:

 England

-Peter Frampton is an English rock musician and guitarist who has a net worth of $20 million dollars.
-Peter Frampton began his career with the bands Humble Pie and The Herd but is best known for his hit solo album "Frampton Comes Alive!" which sold more than 16 million copies and held the notable distinction of being the best-selling live rock album ever, until 1998.
-His singles "Baby I Love Your Way," "Do You Feel Like I Do?" and "Show Me the Way" dominated the American charts.
+Peter Frampton is an English rock musician and guitarist who has a net worth of $20 million.
+Peter Frampton began his career with the bands Humble Pie and The Herd but is best known for his hit solo album "Frampton Comes Alive!," which sold more than 16 million copies and held the notable distinction of being the best-selling live rock album ever, until 1998.
+His singles "Baby I Love Your Way," "Do You Feel Like I Do?," and "Show Me the Way" dominated the American charts.
 By the end of the '70s, Frampton's popularity had declined.
-Following a near-fatal automobile accident, Frampton was forced to temporarily shelve his music career.
-He recorded sporadically throughout the '80s, most notably releasing "Breaking All The Rules" (1981), "The Art of Control" (1982) and "Premonition" (1986).
-The following year, his re-entered the public spotlight and began touring as a lead guitarist with longtime friend David Bowie.
+Following a near-fatal automobile accident, he was forced to temporarily shelve his music career.
+He recorded sporadically throughout the '80s, most notably releasing "Breaking All The Rules" (1981), "The Art of Control" (1982), and "Premonition" (1986).
+The following year, Peter re-entered the public spotlight and began touring as a lead guitarist with longtime friend David Bowie.
 He has continued to release albums sporadically.

 Early Life

-He was born April 22, 1950 in Beckenham, Kent, England to Owen and Peggy Frampton.
-He attended Bromley Technical School at which his father taught and was the head of the art department.
+Peter Frampton was born on April 22, 1950, in Beckenham, Kent, England.
+He is the son of Owen and Peggy Frampton.
+Peter attended Bromley Technical School, where his father taught and was the head of the art department.
 Frampton first became interested in music at age seven, having discovered his grandmother's banjo ukulele in the attic.
-He taught himself to play it and went on to teach himself guitar and piano as well, and began taking music lessons at age eight.
+He taught himself to play it and went on to teach himself guitar and piano as well, and he began taking music lessons at age eight.

 Career

-In his pre-teen years he played in the bands The Little Ravens and George & The Dragons (a group that included fellow up-and-coming musician and fellow pupil / friend at Bromley Technical School, none other than David Bowie).
+In his pre-teen years, Peter played in the bands The Little Ravens and George & The Dragons (a group that included fellow up-and-coming musician and fellow pupil/friend at Bromley Technical School, none other than David Bowie).
 Frampton and Bowie would spend lunch breaks together playing Buddy Holly songs.
-At age 14, Peter began playing in a band called the Trubeats followed by a band called the Preachers.
-In 1967 16-year-old Frampton found success when he became the lead guitarist and singer for the pop-oriented group The Herd and stayed with the band for two years.
-He scored several pop hits and was named "The Face of 1968" by teen magazine Rave.
+At age 14, Peter began playing in a band called the Trubeats, followed by the band the Preachers.
+In 1967, 16-year-old Peter found success when he became the lead guitarist and singer for the pop-oriented group The Herd and stayed with the band for two years.
+He scored several pop hits and was named "The Face of 1968" by teen magazine "Rave."
 His next musical venture was fronting the band Humble Pie with Steve Marriott of Small Faces, after which Frampton struck out on his own.

 Peter Frampton Net Worth